Help Center

 Listing Grid with the Listing template for the repeater can be displayed only on the Single Post page.

-I put the Listing Grid widget on the page and selected the needed widget.
-As you can see, it shows only the repeater items where the value in the “Work experience” Number meta field is “3” and higher.
+We put the Listing Grid on the template and selected the needed Listing.
+It shows only the repeater items where the value in the “Work experience” “Number” meta field is “3” and higher.
+Also, it orders items from the highest value from this field to the lowest.

 listing grid with repeater queried items